pitastrudl/wekanwiki/FAQ.md

 > **»The only stupid question is the one that is not asked.«**
 > *– Hull, E., K. Jackson, et al. (2005).*

-## What Wekan is not?

-* Not a Company: It's all [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and [Free software](https://en.wikipedia.org/wiki/Free_software)
-* Not a Product: There are missing features.
-* Not a Startup: We have zero budget.
-We have no exit plan.
-We have no investors.
-* Not have hired departments: There is no hired marketing team/hired development team/hired QA team

-## Why am I called a troll?
-You want a feature, but you add thumbs down emoji reactions.
-You are adding image reactions.
-You want priorities changed (we don't have priorities).
-You are providing contructive criticism.
-You think that free software includes free implemented features.
-You are adding something other thumbs up reactions to existing posts, feature specs, technical details, code etc info related to really getting a feature implemented.

-## Why am I called a spammer?
-You are adding new comments that have only content like "+1", "+1 I can confirm this", "+1 It would be great to have this", "+1 This is the only feature for preventing for my company to move to Wekan".
-You are adding something other than thumbs up reactions to existing posts, feature specs, technical details, code etc info related to really getting a feature implemented.

-## What you should do if you see a troll or a spammer?
-Add only one link to this FAQ.
-Do not in any way comment or feed the trolls.

-## Will my feature request be implemented?
-Being popular feature request does not mean that feature will be implemented.
-It just means that nobody has needed that feature so much to even try to implement it themselves and submit pull request, or find some depeloper and pay him/her to implement it and submit pull request.

-## Do you accept sponsors to pay for features?
-Yes.
-But there have been no monetary sponsors yet at least for me, xet7, and I don't know about others.

 ## What is Wekan?
 As already explained in detail in our [Readme][], Wekan is an open-source _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.